-It is generally accepted that eating the right type and quantity of food helps riders in many things.
+It is generally accepted that eating the right type and quantity of food helps riders.
 Some of those things are endurance and energy.
-You might be wondering “what foods do I have to eat before cycling a long distance?”
+You might wonder, “what foods do I have to eat before cycling a long distance?”
 Don’t worry because we have all the solutions for you below.

-Stay tuned until the end to find out all the details you need to learn.
+Stay tuned until the end to learn all the details you need to know.

 What should I eat before a long bike ride?

 The longer you bike, the more important nutrition becomes in terms of your overall performance.
 Getting this wrong — eating too little or too much – may result in a loss of physical and mental power as well as feeling bloated and sick while riding your bike.